semiloker/areole/README.md

 a reused buffer every frame is the ordinary way to write an immediate mode interface, and that leaves the pointer identical while the pixels differ.

+The damaged region is a list of up to eight rectangles rather than one merged box, and that is not a refinement.
+Two boxes in opposite corners with one changing -- a status bar and a clock -- merge into a whole-window rectangle:
+480,000 pixels presented to update 768.
+On a Pentium II that is 7.68 ms against 0.01 ms, 46% of the frame budget.
+Keeping the rectangles separate costs fifty lines and presents exactly the 768.

+The price is `arena_churn`, a scene that rebuilds four thousand boxes every frame, which is 25% slower.
+That is a shape no real interface has, traded against one every interface has.

 ## Against the alternatives

 Same machine, same process, same output buffer, alternating one frame each so